dasmith/IsisWorld/README.md

 # Isis World Simulator

-The IsisWorld simulator is available to researchers for building and evaluating problem solving and language learning systems with everyday problems that take place in a kitchen (on a campground?  house coming soon!).
+The IsisWorld simulator is available to researchers for building and evaluating problem solving and language learning systems with everyday problems that take place in a kitchen.
 Some documentation and arguments about theoretical underpinnings aimed toward the metareasoning community are available in this paper:

   * [An open source commonsense simulator for AI researchers](http://web.media.mit.edu/~dustin/simulator_metacog_aaai_2010.pdf).
 Dustin Smith and Bo Morgan.  *Submitted to AAAI-10 Workshop on Metacognition*.